Retrieval Augmented Thought Process for Private Data Handling in Healthcare: Retrieval-Augmented Thought Process

 \subsection{Scoring models}

-\textbf{Oracle Score} To score the value of each thought, a naive way is to use the QA LLM $\ell_\mathrm{out}$, which takes the query $x$ and any given thought $s$ as inputs and outputs the answer to the question.
-Based on the quality of the generated answer, an \textbf{oracle score}, defined as the metric score of a QA task that evaluates the quality of any response, can be generated as the best signal that can be used for the MCTS.
-However, such an oracle score is \textbf{by definition not available at inference time}.
-Therefore, we need to find valid scoring models as proxies of such signals.
-We introduce two approaches below and compare their performance in section \ref{sec:scores}.
+\textbf{Oracle Score} To score the value of each thought, a naive way is to use the QA LLM $\ell_\mathrm{out}$, which takes the query $x$ and any given thought $\phi$ as inputs and outputs the answer to the question.
+An oracle score can be defined by comparing this generated answer to the true answer with the metric score $R$ of the QA task.
+However, such a perfect signal is \textbf{by definition not available at inference time}.
+Therefore, two scoring models are introduced as proxies of such signals.
+Details on the implementation and comparison of the scoring models can be found in Appendix \ref{app:scores}.

-\textbf{Offline Model-Based Estimation.} In the first approach, we propose a model-based method to learn a proxy reward function $R_\theta$ that estimates the oracle scores using the training data.
+\textbf{Model-Based Estimation.} In the first approach, we propose a model-based method to learn a proxy reward function $R_\theta$ that estimates the oracle scores using a training dataset.
 Specifically, when running MCTS on the training data, we would be able to generate an offline dataset that contains various thought combinations $(\phi^{(i)}, \phi^{(j)})$, and whether those thoughts are informative enough to solve the original query $x$: Given such an offline dataset $\mathcal{D} = \{\phi^{(i)}, \phi^{(j)}, r^{(i,j)}\}_{(i,j)}$, $R_\theta$ can be optimized through

-and used as a proxy of the Oracle score during inference time when we do not have access to the true answers.
+and used as a proxy of the Oracle score during inference time when we do not have access to the true answers. $R_\theta$ is typically instantiated as an MLP or XGboost model.

-\textbf{Self-critics score.} However, acknowledging that such offline dataset may not always exist.
+\textbf{Self-critics score.} However, acknowledging that such an offline dataset may not always exist.
 We also introduce the second approach based on LLM self-critic.
 In the literature, using an LLM as a self-criticism agent is widely applied to reflect on a previous LLM answer and improve it \cite{welleck2022generating,chen2023teaching,gou2023critic}.
 It has been reported that LLM can detect their own mistake when prompted with their previous outputs.
 Thus, we leverage this ability by asking the LLM to predict if a thought is accurate and contains all the information to answer the query.
-We use its answer to score each thought.